IBM/generate-insights-from-multiple-data-sources/README.md

     time, or repeatedly at your specified interval.

 For this Notebook, you can simply `Run All` cells.

+#### Check whether the table is created.

+* A table will be created on Db2 Warehouse, after you run this python file
+* In my case the table created in Db2 Warehouse is `DASH5989.ALL`.
+* Go to your Db2 warehouse and check for a file with table name `ALL` in default schema.
+* Now the data is ready for visualisation.

 <!--Optionally, include any troubleshooting tips (driver issues, etc)-->